 What changes were announced on 2/3/15?

-Effective immediately, ABIM is suspending the Practice Assessment, Patient Voice and Patient Safety requirements for at least two years.
+Effective 2/3/15, ABIM suspended the Practice Assessment, Patient Voice and Patient Safety requirements for at least two years.
 This means that no internist will have his or her certification status changed for not having completed activities in these areas for at least the next two years.

 - Diplomates who are currently not certified but who have satisfied all requirements for MOC except for the Practice Assessment requirement will be issued a new certificate this year.
 Requirements for earning a new certification include completing 100 points, including 20 in Self-Evaluation of Medical Knowledge and passing an exam.

 - Within the next six months, ABIM will change the language used to publicly report a diplomate's MOC status on its website from “meeting MOC requirements” to “participating in MOC.”

 - In addition – ABIM is updating the Internal Medicine MOC exam.
 The update will focus on making the exam more reflective of what physicians in practice are doing, with any changes to be incorporated beginning fall 2015, with more subspecialties to follow.

 - By the end of 2015, ABIM will recognize most forms of ACCME-approved Continuing Medical Education, allowing new and more flexible ways for internists to demonstrate self-assessment of their medical knowledge.